FLAIR: Frequency- and Locality-Aware Implicit Neural Representations: Proposed Method: FLAIR

-where $T$ is the bandlimit parameter controlling the overall bandwidth and is treated as a learnable parameter, $\beta$ is the roll-off factor of the raised cosine term, fixed at $0.05$ to preserve the inherent sharpness of the band-limited cutoff, and $\sigma$ is the standard deviation of the Gaussian envelope, also treated as a learnable parameter to adaptively govern spatial localization.
+Here, $T>0$ is the bandlimit parameter that controls the overall bandwidth, and $\beta$ is the roll-off factor in the transition-smoothing term, fixed at $0.05$ to preserve the inherent sharpness of the band-limited cutoff.
+Finally, $\sigma>0$ is the scale parameter in the localization term, adaptively governing spatial localization.
+We treat $T$, $\zeta$, and $\sigma$ as learnable parameters while keeping $\beta$ fixed, and the effect of each parameter on frequency and spatial localization is illustrated in Fig.~\ref{fig:scene}.
+For our BLA, we initialize \(T{=}1.0\), \(\zeta{=}1.0\), and \(\sigma{=}2.0\), with further initialization details provided in the \textit{Supplementary}.

 We employ this function as the activation in each layer of our implicit neural representation (INR) network: